rikes/datagrowth/_posts/2016-12-25-Getting-started-in-electronics-Review.md

 I would recommend this book only to two kinds of people: the ones who  want to start learning about the topic and the ones who had a long break and want to quickly refresh their knowledge.

-Personally I would love to read *The Art of Electronics* to have a thourough understanding of the topic but I realize I won't have enough time to complete it given I have so many pressing projects waiting to be started or completed (more information coming soon!)
+Personally I would love to read *The Art of Electronics* to have a thorough understanding of the topic but I realize I won't have enough time to complete it given I have so many pressing projects waiting to be started or completed (more information coming soon!)